Russian Natural Gas Exports

 Canadian Natural Gas Exports by Pipeline

-West Coast export markets grow driven by liquefied natural gas (LNG) exports and expansion of Gas Transmission North (GTN).
-On the East Coast, increased competition with Marcellus supply has pushed out Canadian gas exports from northeast markets.
+West Coast export markets grow driven primarily by BC LNG exports coupled with expansion of Gas Transmission North (GTN).
+On the East Coast, increased competition with Marcellus supply has pushed out Canadian gas exports from northeast markets although lack of new pipeline build has allowed exports to remain strong into New England.

 Canadian Natural Gas Supply-Demand Balance

-The biggest changes in the Canadian supply-demand balance between 2010 and 2030 is competition with Marcellus shale gas limiting western Canadian supply into the region and increased Alberta supply for liquefied natural gas exports.
+The biggest changes in the Canadian supply-demand balance between 2010 and 2030 is competition with Marcellus shale gas limiting western Canadian supply into the eastern region and increased Alberta supply for liquefied natural gas exports from the west coast.

 Canadian LNG Exports Growth